It isn’t easy to define successful homeschooling.

 Next, ask yourself what it is you want to achieve when you do this task

-If the answer to this question is (and mine always was), I would like this maths session to be calm.
+If the answer to this question is (as mine often was), I would like this maths session to be calm.
 I don’t want to shout, I want my kids to ‘get it’, I don’t want any tears, then ask yourself how you could achieve this perfect scenario.

 It might be that you talk in a lower tone or that you sit next to your child rather than stand over her.